tyaga/sfVkontaktePlugin/README.md

 ### Links, routing, and security

 I let VKontakte to check authority of user.
 Vkontakte make it by checking GET parameters passed to the iframe.
 It means that we should pass to every link on our site these parameters.
 I choose the routing way to do it.
 Generally, it means that you should write every link code on the site by link_to or url_for functions.
+Also, all your applications that accessible from VK Iframe must be secured.

+### User

+In any place in your code you have an $user variable

+		$this->user // in actions, instance of model User class
+		$user 		// the same one in templates

+and

+		$this->getUser() // in actions, instance of sfVkontakteUser
+		$sf_user 		 // in templates

 ### Client side, App and Upload classes